Where a lost tooth is filled in with a porcelain or metal replacement.

 Emergency restorative treatment as an out-patient

 This covers treatment for natural teeth lost or damaged in an accident, received within 72 hours of the accident, as an out-patient.
-Levels of cover for out-patient restorative treatment are:
+Levels of dental coverage for out-patient restorative treatment are:

 The policy limits are: